Ryan and Leanne Clarke Prizes in Advocacy and Active Citizenship

 Tuesday, January 24, 7pm - 7:50pm –Advocacy talk with Ryan Clarke

-Wednesday, March 8, by 4pm – Submit intent to participate
+Wednesday, March 1 - Friday, March 31 at 4pm – Submit intent to participate

 What is the application procedure?